 Insurance policies are all different, so please be sure to check with your own policy documents in addition to using these tips.
-Several Nook members have been successful in getting their insurance plans to cover out-of-network providers at in-network rates for HMOs, PPOs, state insurance plans, and others.
+Several patients have been successful in getting their insurance plans to cover out-of-network providers at in-network rates for HMOs, PPOs, state insurance plans, and others.

 Ablation and excision are often viewed as the same procedure by insurance companies.
 If their network includes surgeons who are able to provide ablation, then they may not understand the necessity of seeing an excision specialist.
 Tackling this kind of insurance issue often requires that you demonstrate medical necessity of the procedure and professional competence of the surgeon.
 Many surgeons try to perform excision, but aren’t skilled.
 You need to emphasize the importance of a skilled excision surgeon.